Einstein metrics, their moduli spaces and stability: Kähler--Einstein metrics

 In the Kähler--Einstein case, the deformation theories of Einstein metrics and of complex structures interact in subtle ways.
 We summarize the results of \cite{Koiso83}.

-\begin{theorem} Let $(M,g,J)$ be Kähler--Einstein. \begin{enumerate}[\upshape(i)] \item If $E<0$ and all ICD are integrable, then so are all IED; moreover, every Einstein metric near $g$ is also Kähler (for some complex structure), and the Kähler--Einstein metrics form an open subset of $\EMod$. \item If $E>0$, all ICD are integrable, and $(M,J)$ has no holomorphic vector fields, then all IED in $\varepsilon^-(g)$ are integrable, and the Kähler--Einstein metrics form a submanifold of $\widetilde\EMod_g$ with tangent space $\varepsilon^-(g)$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $(M,g,J)$ be Kähler--Einstein. \begin{enumerate}[\upshape(i)] \item Suppose $E<0$ and all ICD are integrable.
+Then then so are all IED; moreover, every Einstein metric near $g$ is also Kähler (for some complex structure), and the Kähler--Einstein metrics form an open subset of $\EMod$. \item Suppose $E>0$, all ICD are integrable, and $(M,J)$ has no holomorphic vector fields.
+Then all IED in $\varepsilon^-(g)$ are integrable, and the Kähler--Einstein metrics form a submanifold of $\widetilde\EMod_g$ with tangent space $\varepsilon^-(g)$. \end{enumerate} \end{theorem}

-However, even if $E<0$, it could be the case that there exist integrable IED whose corresponding ICD are not integrable.
-In contrast to the Calabi--Yau case (cf.~Section~\ref{sec:parallelspinor}), it is in general unknown whether the Kähler--Einstein metrics always form an open subset in the Einstein moduli space.
+However, even if $E<0$, in which case there is a one-to-one correspondence between IED and ICD, it could be the case that there exist integrable IED whose corresponding ICD are not integrable.

+One may ask whether the Kähler--Einstein metrics always form an open subset in the Einstein moduli space, that is, whether any nearby Einstein metric is also Kähler.
+As in Section~\ref{sec:parallelspinor}, we call this \emph{holonomy rigidity}.
+This is true in dimension four, but in contrast to the Calabi--Yau case, it remains unanswered in general.

+\begin{theorem} If $\dim M=4$, any Kähler--Einstein metric (with $E\neq0$) on $M$ is holonomy rigid. \end{theorem} \begin{proof} Let $g$ be Kähler--Einstein with Einstein constant $E$.
+For $E<0$, the statement follows from Theorem~\ref{thm:KEsupreme}: the metric $g$ is supreme, and since $\EH$ is locally constant on $\EMod$ (Theorem~\ref{thm:EMod}), any nearby Einstein metric is also supreme, hence Kähler--Einstein.

+On the other hand, if $(M^4,g,J)$ is Kähler--Einstein with $E>0$, then $(M,J)$ is a del Pezzo surface \cite{CLW}.
+By \cite[Cor.~1]{LeBrunAGAG}, $g$ is holonomy rigid. \end{proof}